AWS’s private connection model is called Direct Connect.

 - Invoice Reference (optional).

-- Rate Limit – Can be any value between 1 Mb up to the Port Speed.
+- Rate Limit – Can be any value between 1 Mb up to the max rate limit of the B-end (typically 5Gbps for AWS).

 - Preferred A-End VLAN – The VLAN for this connection that you will receive via the Megaport.
 This must be a unique VLAN ID on this Port.
 You can also select the toggle to “untag” this VXC.
 This will remove the VLAN tagging for this connection but will also mean only one VXC can be deployed on this Port.